ElektraInitiative/libelektra/doc/api_review/README.md

 thinks the function does not fulfill the respective bullet point.
 This is done simply by providing a short description of the issue below the respective bullet point.
-After the review has been completed, the reviewer creates an issue for every unfulfilled bullet point so it can be fixed by the Elektra team.
+After the review has been completed, the reviewer creates an issue for every unfulfilled bullet point so it can be fixed by the Elektra Initiative.

 ## Checklist Legend